Smoking: Just The Facts

 Sometimes people chew tobacco, but whether it’s smoked or chewed, the nicotine in tobacco can be highly addictive, and both chewing and smoking tobacco can cause serious harm.

 Regardless of how long you’ve smoked, stopping smoking can improve your health and energy levels.
 Many effective treatments are available to help make stopping smoking much more comfortable.
-Getting the right advice and support to stop really can make all the difference.

-Legislation on tobacco
+The law on tobacco

 What makes smoking harmful?

-- Thickens the blood
+- Thicken the blood

-- Pushes up the blood pressure
+- Push up blood pressure

 - Tar – The sticky black substance produced by burning tobacco